raleel/cfi-srd-pt/0008_Combat.md

 #### Use Luck Point

-Using a Luck Point – to re-roll a particular result for example – is a Free Action.
+UCanto a Luck Point – to re-roll a particular result for example – is a Free Action.

 #### Ward Location